Malaki Starks

 William Malaki Starks (born November 13, 2003) is an American professional football safety for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Georgia Bulldogs, winning a national championship in 2022.
 Starks was selected by the Ravens with the 27th pick in the first round of the 2025 NFL draft.

 Early life

 Starks grew up in Jefferson, Georgia, where he attended Jefferson High School.
 A five star recruit, he was ranked by ESPN as the No. 12 recruit in college football's class of 2022.
-In October 2021, he committed to play college football for the Georgia Bulldogs.
+In October 2021, he committed to play college football at the University of Georgia.

 College career

-As a true freshman, Starks emerged as Georgia's starting free safety, leading the defense in total snaps played, and finished second on the team in tackles as Georgia won the national championship.
+As a true freshman, Starks emerged as Bulldogs' starting free safety, leading the defense in total snaps played, and finished second on the team in tackles as Georgia won the national championship.
 As a sophomore in 2023, he was named a consensus All-American.

 On January 6, 2025, Starks declared for the 2025 NFL draft.